mariellecortes/mariellecortes/README.md

-##  Hi dear, grab a cup of ☕ and explore my world of data!
+## 👋 Hi, grab a cup of ☕ and explore my world of data!

 I'm Marielle Cortes, a Data & Analytics Engineer and Data Scientist from Brazil.
 I currently work as a Senior Data & Analytics Engineer at Mercado Libre.